Personal Injury FAQs

 In some cases, you may need to contact your own insurance company about your accident.
 But if the at-fault party's insurance company contacts you, you do not have to say anything.
 Politely decline to answer their questions.
 Remember, anything you say could be used by insurance companies to reduce your claim or refuse to pay you altogether.
 Our attorneys can answer your questions on your behalf and negotiate directly with these corporations.

 Always speak to a lawyer before accepting an offer from an insurance company.
 What might seem like a fair offer at first could turn out to be far less than the true cost of your losses.

 Perhaps.
 Sometimes, filing a personal injury lawsuit is the best way to receive the money you rightfully deserve for your accident.
 However, many other legal options often exist.
 Most cases are resolved through negotiations with insurance companies - litigation often is not necessary.
 But accidents often become complicated, which is why it's wise to consult with an experienced attorney.
-Call Hocker & Associates, LLC any time for a free case review.
+Call Hocker Law, LLC any time for a free case review.